Wellness for Nurses

 As a healthcare professional, you’re used to performing the duties of caregiver and going to great lengths to meet the role’s many demands.
 So when the tables are turned and you’re the one in need of some help, there may be little natural impetus to put your own self-care front …

 As a healthcare professional, you’re used to performing the duties of caregiver and going to great lengths to meet the role’s many demands.
 So when the tables are turned and you’re the one in need of some help, there may be little natural impetus to put your own self-care front and center.
-But the topic of nurse wellness can’t be overlooked.
+But the topic of wellness in nursing can’t be overlooked.
 The articles in this section will address support for nurses and healthcare professionals, as well as what you can do to take care of yourself.

 Nurse wellbeing is a major component of a successful healthcare system.
 Without you, the nursing professional, there is no healthcare system to speak of.
 But the conditions of the job — long hours, high-pressure environment, limited available resources — can leave you overworked.
 And when you’re put in that position, it’s difficult to excel in your job, which leads to feelings of frustration and discouragement.